 Do you want to get loads of money for your scrap metal or car?
 Follow these 5 steps in order to avoid being ripped off at a scrap yard and get as much money as you possibly can.
-There is a scrap yard near me owned by my brother in law that pays good money, but only if you apply these top 5 steps.
-We also have a zip code search to help you locate the nearest best paying local scrap yard.
+If you are searching “scrap yard near me” you have come to the right place.
+Use our zip code search to help you locate the nearest best paying local scrap yard.
 It’s so easy to find a place to sell scrap metal for me and you!